Best Medicare Advantage Plans in South Carolina (2026)

 Best South Carolina HMO-POS Medicare Advantage Providers

-South Carolina has five HMO-POS plans from only two providers, with three plans charging $0 monthly and an average premium of $16.
-Maximum out-of-pocket (MOOP) limits range from $5,200 to $9,250, and all plans include Part D prescription coverage.
+South Carolina has five HMO-POS plans from two providers.
+Three charge $0 monthly, with an average premium of $16 across all options.
+MOOP limits range from $5,200 to $9,250, and every plan includes Part D prescription coverage.

 • UnitedHealthcare offers two 3.5-star plans, charging $23 monthly with a $6,700 average MOOP.